webix-hub/docs/data/spreadsheet/ui_guide.md

 ###DataTable

 Besides form controls you can add any views into the dialog, e.g. a datatable.
-In this case we recommend you to choose the *“ssheet-dialog-table”* view to apply the appropriate styling.
+In this case we recommend you to choose the *"ssheet-dialog-table"* view to apply the appropriate styling.

 <img src="spreadsheet/datatable_dialog.png">